 I Am Sober is a free app that helps you get some control back in your life.

-Examining the Legality of Psychedelics in the United States
+Legality of Psychedelics in the United States

 This is a troubling statistic, and one that we don’t seem equipped to deal with.
 The current treatments that are available aren’t working, and this has led to a rising number of addicts with nowhere to turn.